Joseph R. Cistone: Early life and education

-Joseph Cistone was born on May 18, 1949, in Philadelphia, Pennsylvania, to Daniel A. and Josephine R. (née Altomare) Cistone, Sr. One of three children, he has two brothers, Daniel and Anthony.
+Cistone was born on May 18, 1949, in Philadelphia, Pennsylvania, to Daniel A. and Josephine R. (née Altomare) Cistone, Sr. One of three children, he has two brothers, Daniel and Anthony.
 He attended Our Lady of Consolation School and graduated from Father Judge High School, both in Philadelphia.
-After graduating from high school in 1967, Cistone entered St. Charles Borromeo Seminary in Wynnewood, Pennsylvania, receiving a Bachelor of Philosophy degree in 1971 and a Master of Divinity degree in 1975.
+After graduating from high school in 1967, Cistone entered St. Charles Borromeo Seminary in Wynnewood, Pennsylvania, receiving a Bachelor of Arts degree in philosophy in 1971 and a Master of Divinity degree in 1975.

 Priesthood

-Cistone was ordained to the priesthood for the Archdiocese of Philadelphia by Cardinal John Krol on May 17, 1975.
+Cistone was ordained to the priesthood at the Cathedral-Basilica of Sts.
+Peter and Paul in Philadelphia for the Archdiocese of Philadelphia by Cardinal John Krol on May 17, 1975.
 After his ordination, Cistone was posted as parochial vicar at Epiphany of Our Lord Parish in Philadelphia.
 He also became chaplain at St. Maria Goretti High School in Philadelphia in 1977.
 Cistone left these two posts in 1979 to became parochial vicar at St. Jerome Parish in Philadelphia.
 He was named in 1980 as an advocate on the metropolitan tribunal.